Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Bloch ball for a qudit

 \section{Bloch ball for a qudit}

 We now discuss the geometric implications of our investigation.
-In recent years considerable effort was devoted to the question of constructing models for the quantum state space of dimension $d$, e.g., Refs.~\cite{Bengtsson_2012,Eltschka_2021,DCM29429,Levitt_2021,Rau_2021,jarov2023,Sharma_2024,Morelli_2024,shravan2023geometry}.
+In recent years considerable effort was devoted to the question of describing the quantum state space of dimension $d$~\cite{Kimura_2003,Bengtsson_2012} and constructing models for the quantum state space , e.g., Refs.~\cite{Eltschka_2021,DCM29429,Levitt_2021,Rau_2021,jarov2023,Sharma_2024,Morelli_2024,shravan2023geometry}.
+A model of the quantum state space represents the set of all quantum states and is therefore distinct from visualizations of individual states, like for example presented in Ref.~\cite{Kurzynski_2016}.
 That is, one asks for the shape of this $(d^2-1)$-dimensional object if it is represented in a lower dimension, thereby maintaining as many geometric properties of the original state space as possible.
 Because of the reduction in the number of parameters for dimensions $d\geq 3$ it is clear that any model, while correctly displaying some of the properties of the state space, will suffer from a loss of information and inadequately represent other features.
 Consequently, any model is the result of a judicious choice of the coordinates, depending on the set of properties that are to be maintained.
 The corresponding objects may have rather different shapes.

 Our work provides a striking illustration for these considerations.
-As is evident from Fig.~2, our parametrization of the qudit state Eqs.~\eqref{eq:DXImat}, \eqref{eq:purity} in imaginary, real diagonal and off-diagonal coordinates leads to a three-dimensional model for the qudit state space for all $d\geq 2$.
-While, e.g., the model in Ref.~\cite{Eltschka_2021} emphasizes the simplex of diagonal states (in $d=3$) the present model focuses on the bounds for the imaginary coordinates and, for example, is not convex for $d\geq 3$.
-Note that convexity is restored for $d=3$ if one uses just one real coordinate $S_R$ (instead of $S_X$ and $S_D$), as can be observed in Fig.~\ref{fig:areas} (a).
+As is evident from Fig.~\ref{fig:areas3d}, our parametrization of the qudit state Eqs.~\eqref{eq:DXImat}, \eqref{eq:purity} in imaginary, real diagonal and off-diagonal coordinates leads to a three-dimensional model for the qudit state space for all $d\geq 2$.
+By construction, this model preserves the norm of the Bloch vector.
+Other models that fall into this category have been introduced in Refs.~\cite{WyderkaGuhne20,Eltschka_2021,Sharma_2024,Morelli_2024}.
+In all these models the vector space encompassing the state space is divided into three orthogonal subspaces.
+The norms of the Bloch vector in each subspace are then used as coordinates.
+The difference between the models is determined by the choice of orthogonal subspaces.
+If we choose a matrix basis that splits along the chosen subspaces, e.g., the Gell-Mann matrices, then we can regard this as splitting the Bloch vector into three parts with the corresponding norms of each part as coordinates.
+The model of a qutrit in Ref.~\cite{Eltschka_2021} emphasizes the simplex of diagonal states by keeping a faithful representation of this two-dimensional subspace.
+The two-qubit model in Ref.~\cite{Morelli_2024} and the three-qubit model in Ref.~\cite{WyderkaGuhne20} focus on distinguishing local and global properties, the coordinates capture one-body marginals and two- or three-body correlations.
+The present model focuses on the bounds for the imaginary coordinate with respect to the real (diagonal and off-diagonal) counterparts.